Particular/docs.particular.net/nservicebus/messaging/routing.md

 #### Dynamic routes

-Dynamic routes are meant to provide a convenient extensibility point that can be used both by users and NServiceBus add-ons.
+Dynamic routes are meant to provide a convenient extensibility point that can be used by NServiceBus add-ons.
 To add a dynamic route pass a function that takes a `Type` and a `ContextBag` containing the context of current message processing and returns a collection of destinations.

 snippet:Routing-DynamicRoutes